Professional Learning

 2. Special seat passes

-On the first day that you introduce this PBIS reward system, allow each student to sit wherever they please.
-When you see bad behavior, gently redirect each child and let them know that they will be rewarded with the privilege to choose their own seats only if they respect the rules of the bus.
-If students continue to misbehave, have them sit in a designated seat that is always empty for a defined period.
-Remind students they can earn their right to sit in their chosen seat by behaving well.
+Is there a highly coveted seat or group of seats on the bus that many students race to?
+If so, seat passes can be awarded daily to the students who behave.
+On the first day that this PBIS reward system is introduced, each student is allowed to sit wherever they please.
+If misbehavior occurs, students can be redirected and reminded that they will be rewarded with the privilege to choose their own seats only if they respect the rules of the bus.
+If students continue to misbehave, they can placed in a designated seat.
+Students can earn their right to sit in their chosen seat by following bus expectations.

 3. Pick a song